Premium Leather iPad Pro Case Compatible with Smart Keyboard

 • $5.05 flat rate U.S. ground shipping

-If you're tired of buying case after case on sites like amazon only to have them quickly fall apart or are tired of spending hours searching for a quality cover, then this 12.9 inch case is for you.
-If you're ready for a intelligently designed, beautifully made, handcrafted alternative to the plethora of disposable, low quality iPad cases available everywhere else, this is the Keyboard Compatible Folio you’re looking for.
+If you're tired of buying case after case on sites like amazon only to have them quickly fall apart or are tired of spending hours searching for a quality cover, then this 12.9-inch or 10.5-inch case is for you.
+If you're ready for an intelligently designed, beautifully made, handcrafted alternative to the plethora of disposable, low quality iPad cases available everywhere else, this is the Keyboard Compatible Folio you’re looking for.

 What Problem Does This Product Solve?

-- Seamlessly integrates the Apple Keyboard to create one holistic case
+- Seamlessly integrates the Apple Keyboard (sold separately) to create one holistic case

 - Provides excellent corner, edge and shock protection